You are here

 This is allegedly with a view to saving the State money when they reach retirement.
 But the fact that they may have saved a medium-to-large pension pot and so can afford a decent annuity will not reduce the cost to the State.
 On the contrary, these same people will now likely qualify for a full State Pension as well.

-Yes, the individuals involved will be reasonably well off, and certainly much better off than had they not saved: they will have their State Pension (Contributory) – currently a little less than €13,000 per annum – and whatever money they are receiving from their private pension which was semi-funded by other taxpayers through the generous system of tax relief currently being implemented.
+Yes, the individuals involved will be reasonably well off, and certainly much better off in their retirement than had they not saved: they will have their State Pension (Contributory) – currently a little less than €13,000 per annum – and whatever money they are receiving from their private pension which was semi-funded by other taxpayers through the generous system of tax relief currently being implemented.
 But let's be clear: the saving to the State is exactly zero.

 How about those who receive a means-tested pension; the State Pension (Non-Contributory)?
 By definition, they have not qualified for the State Pension (Contributory) due to insufficient PRSI payments, nor have they the necessary financial means to achieve a decent standard of living in retirement.
 Given that they have insufficient PRSI contributions, it’s safe to assume that their connectivity to the labour market over the preceding decades has not been particularly strong.
 They were therefore, for the most part, not in a position to avail of the tax-based incentives to contribute to private pensions as they had little or no income for the majority of that period.